List of people with epilepsy: Religious figures

 There is a long-standing notion that epilepsy and religion are linked, and it has been speculated that many religious figures had temporal lobe epilepsy.
 The temporal lobes generate the feeling of "I", and give a sense of familiarity or strangeness to the perceptions of the senses.
 The temporal lobes and adjacent anterior insular cortex seem to be involved in mystical experiences, and in the change in personality that may result from such experiences.

 Raymond Bucke's Cosmic Consciousness (1901) contains several case-studies of people who have realized "cosmic consciousness".
 James Leuba's The psychology of religious mysticism noted that "among the dread diseases that afflict humanity there is only one that interests us quite particularly; that disease is epilepsy."
 Several of Bucke's cases are also mentioned in J.E.
 Bryant's 1953 book, Genius and Epilepsy, which has a list of more than 20 people that combines the great and the mystical.

-Slater and Beard and renewed the interest in TLE and religious experience in the 1960s.
+Slater and Beard renewed the interest in TLE and religious experience in the 1960s.
 Dewhurst and Beard (1970) described six cases of TLE-patients who underwent sudden religious conversions.
 They placed these cases in the context of several western saints who had a sudden conversion, who were or may have been epileptic.
 Dewhurst and Beard described several aspects of conversion experiences, and did not favor one specific mechanism.

 Norman Geschwind described behavioral changes related to temporal lobe epilepsy in the 1970s and 1980s.
 Now called Geschwind syndrome, he defined a cluster of specific personality characteristics often found in patients with temporal lobe epilepsy, which include increased religiosity.
 Evidence of Geschwind syndrome has been identified in some religious figures, in particular pronounced religiosity and hypergraphia (excessive writing).
 However, critics note that these characteristics can be the result of any illness, and are not sufficiently descriptive for patients with temporal lobe epilepsy.